 We’re glad there’s an acronym for this one, since ‘Distemper, Adenovirus, Parainfluenza, and Parvovirus’ is quite a mouthful.
 These are all highly contagious infections and viruses.

 The DAPP shot—some vets use one called DHPP, essentially the same thing— is considered a core vaccine for all dogs.
-Dr. Liff explains that puppies need this shot 3 or 4 times during their puppy vaccine series depending on their age.
+Dr. Liff explains that puppies need this shot three or four times during their puppy vaccine series depending on their age.
 That sounds like a lot of ouch.
 But by getting these vaccines for your four-legged friend, you’re protecting them from fatal viruses and severe organ damage.

 Rabies